palantir/bulldozer/README.md

   # Allows the merge method that is used when auto-merging a PR to be different
   # based on trigger criteria.
 The first method where ALL triggers match will
   # be used.
-Otherwise, the method specified previously in merge/method will be # used.
+Otherwise, the method specified previously in "merge.method" will
+  # be used.
   # - ALL trigger criteria must match, unlike merge/trigger where ANY match
   # will trigger bulldozer.
   # - This will override any branch_method logic if one of the methods is